About Birallee Park Neighbourhood House

 Our premises are very suited to hosting training workshops and our staff and volunteers have many years experience running small and large scale community training and social events and festivities, either operated solely by the House or run in conjunction with another organisation in partnership with us.

-Some of the programs on offer to the community include sewing, arts and craft, woodworking, the use of power tools, digital literacy using computers and electronic smart devices, and food skills in the kitchen, with workshops changing each term as we seek to have our programs remain relevant and able to address community needs at all times.
+A strong focus for all of our programs is community engagement and development, embracing diversity and encouraging social inclusion.
+Some of the programs on offer to the community include sewing, arts and craft, woodworking, and food skills in the kitchen, with workshops changing each term as we seek to have our programs remain relevant and able to address community needs at all times.
 Birallee Park Neighbourhood House also partners with local mainstream and special needs schools and support networks, to provide our youth and disabled individuals with opportunities to participate in voluntary community and work experience placements with our organisation and others.

-For over 9 years we have operated an emergency food relief project called “Our Table to Yours”, where we prepare meals for freezing and distribution to anyone experiencing hardship in the local community.
-Recipients of our meals together with our volunteers, come from a broad cross section of the community.
-Many charitable agencies, health providers, and social outreach organisations benefit from our meal distribution, with in excess of 25,000 meals distributed annually.
-Birallee Park Neighbourhood House aims to build a stronger community by encouraging those facing barriers in their lives, to get out and engage with others in the community and to participate in programs that seek to strengthen their social resilience and personal relationships.
+For over 13 years we have operated an emergency food relief project called “Our Table to Yours”, where we prepare meals for freezing and distribution to anyone experiencing hardship in the local community.
+We also have a "Food is Free at Birallee "food trolley where access to healthy and sustaining food is free to everyone.
+Recipients of our meals together with our volunteers, come from a broad cross section of the community, with many charitable agencies, health providers, and social outreach organisations collecting meals weekly, with in excess of 26,000 meals distributed annually.
+Birallee Park Neighbourhood House aims to build resilience in our community through food security and knowledge, and our food programs reduce isolation, particularly post-Covid19, encouraging new friendships and building new skills.